NoKaLoKa/NoKaLoKa/README.md

 🔭 I’m currently working on an idea for a pet project<br />
 🌱 I’m currently learning how to create a resume<br />
-❓ Ask me about anything related to FPS games<br />
+❓ Ask me about anything related to tea<br />
 ⚡ Fun fact: CDs are read from the inner circle to the outer, and written exactly the opposite way

 ### 😂 Random Meme